Chandrayee/OpenDS-changes-for-self-driving/README.md

 1. Self-driving of steering or user cars : Use tcpserver.java to run autonomous mode.
 The canClient can be enabled from assets/DrivingTasks/Projects/<projectname>/settings.xml.

-Set <CANInterface>
+	Set "<CANInterface>
-		<enableConnection>false</enableConnection> to true.
+		<enableConnection>false</enableConnection>" to true.

 	Run openDS with this option and tcpserver.java simultaneously.

 2. Access driving data from the moving obstacles in the simulation To log new variables from driving tasks modify DataWriter.java under analyzer class in the source code